avivisimel/CODEOUT/README.md

 # How To Play
 in every level you get a Command Line were you can enter commands to make things happend
+# Dev
+The Dev Of the game is just STARTING to learn phython and try's to make a good game that a lot of pepole will like.